 Profit Margin Definition

-Profit margin is the amount of earnings from sales that exceeds the cost of a service, product or business.
+Profit margin, or profit percentage, is the amount of earnings from sales that exceeds the cost of a service, product or business.
 The margin of profit is calculated with the base cost of an item and represented as a profit percentage.
 Profit percentage is equal to net profit divided by the item cost, multiplied by 100 to get a percent value.

 - Making $10 on an item that cost $1 would equal a 90 percent profit margin, resulting in a 900 percent profit.

-- Making $10 on an item that cost $5 would equal a 50 percent profit margin, resulting in a 100 percent profit.
+- Making $10 on an item that cost $5 would equal a 50 percent profit percentage, resulting in a 100 percent profit.

-- Making $10 on an item that cost $9 would equal a 10 percent profit margin, resulting in an 11.1 percent profit
+- Making $10 on an item that cost $9 would equal a 10 percent profit percentage, resulting in an 11.1 percent profit

-- Making $10 on an item that cost $10 would equal a 0 percent profit margin, resulting in a 0 percent profit.
+- Making $10 on an item that cost $10 would equal a 0 percent profit percentage, resulting in a 0 percent profit.

 Many companies look at two additional types of profits margins, gross or net: